milux/ppcolor/README.md

 ## Output
 The program will print 2 Color values for every measurement:

-- The average color resulting from the top N/4 (default: N=400) values taken from the latest screenshot, weighted as (R+B+G)
+- The average color resulting from the top N (default: N <= 100) values taken from the latest screenshot, weighted with Saturation x Brightness
-- The resulting color after transformation to HSB, modification with saturation (S) to 1.0 (maximum saturation), and normalization of the resulting color, such that the dominant RGB color channels(s) are 255.
+- The resulting color after transformation to HSB and modification of saturation (S) and brightness (B) to 1.0 (maximum saturation/brightness)